Qihoo360/huststore/hustdb/doc/doc/en/api/ha/stat.md

 This represents the indexes of backend servers.
 See more details in [peer_count](peer_count.md)
 *  **tb** (Optional)

-This Interface is an proxy interface for `/hustdb/stat`.
+This Interface is a proxy interface for `/hustdb/stat`.
 See more details in [here](../hustdb/hustdb/stat.md).

 **Sample:**